Dimensions in Testimony

 An extraordinary interactive experience.

-The Nancy & David Wolf Holocaust & Humanity Center is one of ten museums in the world to feature this cutting-edge exhibit.
+The Nancy & David Wolf Holocaust & Humanity Center is one of twelve museums in the world to feature this cutting-edge exhibit.

-Eva's testimony will be available through Spring 2024.
+Henry's testimony will be available beginning January 2025.

 USC Shoah Foundation